 Faith-based or not?
 Do you want to be part of something that includes your faith and challenges you to discover Christ in your experience of service?
 Do want it to be faith-based but keep your spirituality more private?
 Is being faith-based not a priority for you?

 OK year or a WOW year?
 One of the temptations you might face is to try and create an experience that fits your desires too perfectly.
 This might give you an OK year of service.
 But what if you could have a year that really challenged you to grow personally, in your faith and in your compassion for others… a year that says WOW!
 Jack was a volunteer in Central New York.
 He was pre-Med but worked in a home for disabled adults.
 Much of his time was given to personal care for the men of the center.
 It was very hard, personal intimate care.
 But can you imagine how this service changed Jack?
 No matter how famous a doctor he may become; he will never look down at even the most broken of human beings.
 There is no task that will be beneath him.
 He’s been there, done that!
 Can you imagine what a compassionate, caring physician he will be?
 WOW.
 That’s the same kind of life-transforming experience YOU deserve too.
 Pick a program that will challenge you.

 Next Steps: After considering these questions, read more about FrancisCorps here and see how it fits your criteria.
-Also, check out the Catholic Volunteer Network website for information on other service options to begin to refine your search.
 Also talk with your campus ministers, service learning staff, faculty members, your parish priest, or other people whose opinion you trust.
 They can be a wealth of knowledge about the different service options out there.